Ikigai42/Ikigai42/README.md

 👋 Hi there!

-I'm a believer in the power of programming as a tool for problem-solving.(and occasionally problem-creating🐞 😂)
+I'm a believer in the power of programming as a tool for problem-solving.(and occasionally problem-creating🐞😂)

 I draw inspiration from the wisdom of Donald Knuth:

 > "Programming is the art of telling another human what one wants the computer to do." 🙌

-While an iterative process it drives me (sometimes successfully 🙃) to write clean, readable code that's friendly to both computers and humans.
+While an iterative process it drives me to write clean, readable code that's friendly to both computers and humans.(sometimes successfully 🙃)

 I strive to live by: Curiosity👀, Arete (excellence)💯, and Kindness✨.